 (B) Persons of scholarly attainment and demonstrated leadership ability who would be an asset to the Society.
 Those must be nominated and approved by the advisor(s), the Regional Director, and the Executive Council.

 SECTION 5.
 Laureate Members: These are outstanding persons whose achievements have brought them national distinction.
 They may be nominated by a chapter, an alumni member, or by the Executive Council.
 These nominees must be approved by the Executive Council before election, and will be inducted at the Convention following their election.

-SECTION 6.
-Life Members: Any regular (active) member who has been in good standing for five (5) or more years may apply for LIFE MEMBERSHIP.
-The fee for a Life Membership shall be set by the Executive Council and may be paid in installments over a period of three (3) years.
+The fee for a Lifetime Membership shall be set by the Executive Council and may be paid in installments over a period of three (3) years.

 SECTION 7.
 Transfer Students: A transfer student must have attended the new institution for at least one year and must have acquired a minimum of thirty (30) semester hours or forty-five (45) quarter hours of credit as a full-time student.
 The academic requirements listed in Section 2 must also be met.

 SECTION 8.
 Restriction of Active Membership: Only seniors and juniors (see Section 2 above) who are in the upper ten percent (10%) of their class shall be eligible for active membership.